 For further details contact: Dr Golnaz Taghavi Pourian Azar

 This PhD project is part of the Cotutelle arrangement between Coventry University, UK and Deakin University, Melbourne, Australia.
-The successful applicant will spend 1 year at Coventry University, the second year at Deakin University and the remaining 1.5 years at Coventry University.
+The successful applicant will spend 1 year at Deakin University, the second year at Coventry University and the remaining 1.5 years at Deakin University.